ObieWalker/EventsManager/README.md

 https://obiewalker.github.io/EventsManager/

 ### What the project does

 - This is an events manager application that will be used to connect users that could be event planners or customers wanting to hold an event with appropriate venues.
 - Features

 ### Why the project is useful

 - This project intends to handle the barriers associated with a user having to physically go to venues to enquire or call up the few venues they might be aware of.
 A user can sit in the comfort of their houses with their requirements and make the best possible decision with respect to their limiting factors.

 ### Contributing to the project

 - This was intended to be a personal project but I have gotten help and feedback from colleagues and learning facilitators which were duly implemented.

 ## TECHNOLOGIES USED

-  * Front-end: React/Redux and Materialize (Templates available on my gh-pages).
+- Front-end: React/Redux and Materialize (Templates available on my gh-pages).
-  * Back-end: Node/Expressjs + Sequelize/Postgres
+- Back-end: Node/Expressjs + Sequelize/Postgres
-  * Libraries: nodemon, Babel, eslint, etc.
+- Libraries: nodemon, Babel, eslint, etc.
-  * Backend Test: Mocha/Chai
+- Backend Test: Mocha/Chai
-  * Frontend Test: Enzyme and Jest
+- Frontend Test: Enzyme, Jest and Nightwatch

 ### How users can get started with the project

 - Ensure you have a system with atleast 8GB RAM and follow the instructions below

 ## For installation

-* Install Node JS and Postgresql
+- Install Node JS and Postgresql
-* Clone the repo.
+- Clone the repo.
-* [cd] into the root of the project directory.
+- [cd] into the root of the project directory.
-* Run `npm install` to install all
+- Run `npm install` to install all
-* Create a .env file with values for the following keys:
+- Create a .env file with values for the following keys:

 ```
 SECRET=
 PORT=